Birding UK and Ireland

 The Birding UK and Ireland Bird Community is here to help people who are interested in birds whether they are Experienced Birders or Absolute Beginners.
 You can join in the bird conversations on our Bird Forum, or browse through our Bird Directory.

-We also run an Annual Bird Trip in September where members get together for a weekend at a chosen reserve and share their knowledge and meet new and old friends.
+We also run an Annual Bird Trip in September where members get together for a weekend at a chosen reserve and cialis discount share their knowledge and meet new and old friends.

-Major facelift for Birding UK and Ireland coming soon for the New Year.
+Major facelift for Birding UK and Ireland coming soon this Autumn.

 Connect to us via Facebook!

 If you have a Facebook account then why not join our Birding UK and Ireland Facebook Group?
 Many people seem to have an account, and it's just another way to find out the latest activities on Birding UK and Ireland.

 You can visit our Birding UK and Ireland Facebook Group by clicking the link below...

 Birding UK and Ireland Facebook Group.

 Twitter is another popular way of following new, so if you use it, then why not follow us on Twitter?
 Visit our Birding UK and Ireland Twitter page.